2i2c-org/2i2c-org.github.io/content/job/osie-pangeo/index.md

-share = false  # Show social sharing links? profile = false  # Show author profile? comments = false  # Show comments? date = "2020-11-17"
+share = false  # Show social sharing links? profile = false  # Show author profile? comments = false  # Show comments? date = "2020-12-09"
 +++

 We are looking for an Open Source Infrastructure Engineer who will help shape the future of data-intensive scientific research and make a big impact on important problems shaping society.
-This engineer will lead the development and operation of cloud-based infrastructure, focusing  on the Pangeo Project - a community platform for big data geoscience.
+This engineer will lead the development and operation of cloud-based infrastructure, focusing  on the [Pangeo Project](https://pangeo.io) - a community platform for big data geoscience.

 - **Location**: Anywhere - this is a fully-remote position.
 - **Position**: Full-time